Chase Private Client Review 2023

 So, what is Chase Private Client?
 The Chase Private Client program is an elite banking program offered to select clients with high balances in Chase bank and investment accounts.

-In addition, if you maintain a balance of $150,000 in combined Chase deposit accounts, you won’t pay the $35 monthly maintenance fee the account requires.
+In addition, if you maintain a balance of $150,000 in combined Chase accounts, including personal or business deposit and investment accounts, you won’t pay the $35 monthly maintenance fee.

 Chase Private Client Benefits